HardlyDifficult/Tutorials/Chapter2.md

  - Select the Character GameObject:
    - Change its Layer to Player.
      - When prompted, 'No, this object only'.
- - Select the Spike Ball prefab in Assets/Prefabs:
+ - Select the SpikeBall prefab in Assets/Prefabs:
     - Add **KillOnContactWith**:
       - Update 'Layers To Kill' to Player.